teaghan/AI-Enhanced-Education/md_files/writing_prompts.md

 <div class="alert alert-info"><h4>Examples of Chaining</h4>
 <ul>
-  <li>**Writing an Essay:** Start with a prompt to generate an outline, then use the outline to create sections of the essay, and finally, refine each section for coherence and style.</li>
-  <li>**Creating a Lesson Plan:** Begin with a prompt to outline the learning objectives, follow with prompts to develop activities for each objective, and end with a prompt to design assessments based on the activities.</li>
+  <li>Creating a Lesson Plan: Begin with a prompt to outline the learning objectives, follow with prompts to develop activities for each objective, and end with a prompt to design assessments based on the activities.</li>
-  <li>**Research and Analysis:** Use an initial prompt to gather relevant information on a topic, then create summaries of the information, and finally, generate a critical analysis based on the summaries.</li>
+  <li>Research and Analysis: Use an initial prompt to gather relevant information on a topic, then create summaries of the information, and finally, generate a critical analysis based on the summaries.</li>
 </ul>
 </div>